Papcastle: Village hall

-Papcastle Village Hall was built as a reading room for men only in 1895, donated by local resident, Honora Wybergh, who lived at The Mount, a large house now demolished to make way for the modern Mount housing estate.
+Papcastle Village Hall was built as a reading room for men only in 1895, donated by local resident, Honora Wybergh, who lived at The Mount, a large house demolished in the 1960s to make way for the modern Mount housing estate.
 Originally run by trustees, a new management scheme set up in 1940 by the Charity Commission is still in force.
-The Hall is run by the Council of Management (Trustees).
+The hall is run by the Council of Management (Trustees).
 The hall has gone through several phases of popularity and decline.
 In 2006 it underwent major refurbishment with the help of major grants from a number of local organisations.

+Bus Services

+Stagecoach Cumbira operates a bus service, numbered the 600, which connects Papcastle with Cockermouth, Wigton and Carlisle.
+The services operates between Monday and Saturday and stops just outside the village, on the A5086.
+There is also a number of buses from Cockermouth town centre, including routes to Keswick and Penrith.
+See separate article.